-We all survived.
+We all survived our flight to Australia.
 It was tough but bearable.
 Our boys were absolutely awesome beyond my expectations and sat watching endless movies (once kids hit four things seem to get a little easier as they are more engaged with movies and games) and playing Where’s Wally for hours on end.
 I had no idea they were capable of sitting still for so long – they listened so well and only became tricky after we landed in Brisbane and they were overtired and emotional.
-Eva didn’t travel so well but then she had a cold which probably made her ears hurt, and she had just crossed the boundaries into the terrible twos which meant she didn’t want us telling her when to wear her seatbelt!
+Our daughter didn’t travel so well but then she had a cold which probably made her ears hurt, and she had just crossed the boundaries into the terrible twos which meant she didn’t want us telling her when to wear her seatbelt!
 She found it all pretty frustrating and we ended up walking up and down the aisles with her for hours on the flights!
-(Let’s hope now that she’s four that she’s through that phase as it wasn’t fun!).

 Be patient and try to be kind to one another as it’s so easy to snap with the stress of such a big move.

 My final tip is to let your kids have whatever will make them happy in flight (within reason).
 The airline staff will do whatever they can to cheer up a crying baby or toddler, so if they offer you an ice cream or a bar of chocolate for them, take it!
 It’s only for one day and if they’re happy, you’re happy.
 And don’t panic about other passengers if your little one is upset.
 We had so much support from passengers who were sympathetic to our daughter’s cries and it really did bring out the best in people – it’s hard enough worrying about travelling with little ones as it is without worrying about what other people are thinking.
 We had strangers offering to walk her around, someone lent her an iPad and others pulled funny faces to make her laugh – it really made the whole things much easier.